 While some equine enthusiasts haul their horses throughout the year, many more begin to look towards taking their horses down the road to their favorite equine event as warmer weather rolls around in the springtime.
 With this comes many considerations to be prepared while out on the road so that safety and comfort of the horse can be maximized while traveling.
 Feeding horses on the road can be complicated.
 Here are some tips.

 One of the first considerations while hauling horses is to make certain that all the necessary tools are accounted for so that proper feeding, watering, and safety can be maintained while out on the road.
 Suitable number of buckets and hangers are vital so that feed and water are easily accessible.
 A water hose is generally good to include in the trailer so that horses can be watered in transit and while at the events.
 A water hose is also good to have so that the horse may be washed off after being worked.

-ile at the events.
 A water hose is also good to have so that the horse may be washed off after being worked.